tiagorlampert/CHAOS/README.md

   CHAOS Framework allow generate payloads and control remote Windows systems.
 </p>

-## DISCLAIMER
+## Disclaimer
 <p align="center">
   :books: This project is created only for learning purpose.
 </p>

-The use of the CHAOS Framework is COMPLETE RESPONSIBILITY of the END-USER.
-Developer assume NO liability and are NOT responsible for any misuse or damage caused by this program.
+THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
+YOU MAY USE THIS SOFTWARE AT YOUR OWN RISK.
+THE USE IS COMPLETE RESPONSIBILITY OF THE END-USER.
+THE DEVELOPERS ASSUME NO LIABILITY AND ARE NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE CAUSED BY THIS PROGRAM.

-## FEATURES
+## Features
 - [x] Reverse Shell
 - [x] Download File
 - [x] Upload File